-- 1. Adverse effect: degradation in ecosystem function and integrity (including but not limited to direct habitat damage, burial of habitat, habitat erosion, reduction in biological diversity) or degradation of living marine organisms (including but not limited to abundance, individual growth, density, species diversity, species behavior). - 2.
-Presumptive exclusion: the assumption that the distribution and importance of ecological resources within an area would preclude the siting of a renewable marine energy facility based on the potential adverse effects of that development on those identified resources. - 3.
-Important, Sensitive, or Unique (ISU) Area: The State has identified ecological resources that are particularly important, sensitive and unique resources (ISUs), with the intention of providing them the highest level of protection.
-The ISU areas include the discrete locations of the ISU resources plus bounding polygons (i.e. buffers) that ensure adequate room for species foraging or other activities, or that ensure protection from disturbance of the ISU resource.
-Currently delineated ISU areas are located within RUCA.
-The resources included as ISUs are known to be especially vulnerable to development impacts due to high concentration of the resource in a small area or the nature of the resource.
-The State may change the list of ISUs in the future (through addition or deletion of ISU from list or through updating the distribution of an ISU), as new data become available.
-Where ISUs are discovered outside the RUCA, the ISU standard will apply.
-Currently, ISUs include:

-- (a) Rock habitat (including kelp beds, seagrass beds, subtidal reefs, and rocky intertidal),

-- (b) Pinniped haulout areas; and,

-- (c) Seabird nesting colonies.
+- i.
+Adverse Effect for Ecological Resource Protection Standards: degradation in ecosystem function and integrity (including but not limited to direct habitat damage, burial of habitat, habitat erosion, reduction in biological diversity) or degradation of living marine organisms (including but not limited to abundance, individual growth, density, species diversity, species behavior). - ii.
+Presumptive Exclusion for Ecological Resource Protection Standards: the assumption that the distribution and importance of ecological resources within an area would preclude the siting of a renewable energy facility based on the potential adverse effects of that project on those identified resources. - iii.
+Important, Sensitive, or Unique (ISU) Area: The state has identified particularly important, sensitive and unique ecological resources (ISUs), with the intention of providing them the highest level of protection from the effects of renewable energy development while allowing existing beneficial uses.
+ISU areas include both the discrete locations of the ISU resources and bounding polygons (i.e. buffers) intended to provide adequate room for species foraging or other activities; protection from disturbance of the ISU resource; or both.
+Project developers shall consult with the Oregon Department of Fish and Wildlife (ODFW) and plan the project build-out consistent with ODFW recommended buffers prior to filing application materials with regulating agencies.
+Currently delineated ISU resources are located within RUCA.
+The identified ISU resources are known to be especially vulnerable to development impacts due to high concentration of the resource in a small area or the nature of the resource.
+The state may change the list of ISUs in the future (through addition or deletion of ISU from list or through updating the distribution of an ISU) as new data become available.
+Regulating agencies will apply the ISU standard where ISUs are discovered outside the RUCA.
+Currently, ISUs include: - Rock habitat (including kelp beds, seagrass beds, subtidal reefs, and rocky intertidal); - Pinniped haulout areas; - Seabird nesting colonies; and - Estuary and river mouths (especially those that support salmon) - iv.
+Each ISU area includes the discrete locations of the ISU resources plus bounding polygons (i.e. buffers) that are intended to provide adequate room for species foraging or other activities, or protection of the ISU resource from disturbance from a renewable energy facility while allowing existing beneficial uses.
+Project developers shall consult with